Kaatrin Mozhi (TV series): Plot

-This is about a girl named Kanmani who has been rejected by her father all her life.
+The story revolves around a girl called Kanmani, who has been rejected by her father all her life and as a result, yearns for his affection.
 Her father Subbu makes her mother Rajeshwari take poison while pregnant because he feels that he cannot afford to pay for another daughter.
-As a result, Kanmani is being born mute.
+As a result, Kanmani is born mute.
 Kanmani does all the household works and also goes house to house selling milk.
-Consequently, she meets a city boy called Santhosh who will be following her daily and remembers her as the child who saved him from a car crash in his childhood.
+Consequently, she meets a city boy called Santhosh who follows her daily and remembers her as the child who saved him from a car crash in his childhood.
 Kanmani only longs for the affection of her cold and distant father and is oblivious to the love bestowed on her by Santhosh.